deonlum/irga-data-processing/data-processing.md

 come across others but if you do, you could also perform this step manually by editing the .txt file directly.
-I was originally processing files manually but it gets tedious if you have to sift through a bunch of data files to check - and also could cause issues with deleting appropriate data.
+I was originally processing files manually but it gets tedious if you have to sift through a bunch of data files to check - and could cause issues if data are errorneously deleted.

-Also, if you’re not sure if your file has similar issues, you can (should?) run this anyway - it shouldn’t change your data if there aren’t issues.
+If you’re not sure if your file has similar issues, you can (should?) run this anyway - it shouldn’t change your data if there aren’t issues.
 At worst, there’s a (very low) possibility it’ll add some empty lines in your file that get taken out with the next function.
-The function also makes sure the data is in an appropriate format for clean_my_file by giving it appropriate column names, so maybe just run this anyway.
+Also, the function makes sure the data is in an appropriate format for clean_my_file by giving it appropriate column names, so maybe just run this anyway.

 ``` r
 fixed_data = fix_my_file(file_name)